tgoslee/code-reviews/README.md

 ### Additional Requirements:
 - There should be a display that takes the user input data and prints a story.
 - The game should loop so the user can create 10 stories.
+- There should be atleast two tests for this project.